 Kelly Clement retired in June 2015 from the Louisiana Office of Juvenile Justice (OJJ) after 28 years of service.
 He received his Master of Science in Criminal Justice from McNeese State University.
 He served as the Regional Manager of the New Orleans Regional Office after having risen through the ranks starting as a Probation Officer.
 Mr. Clement played an integral role in the MacArthur Foundation’s Models for Change reform efforts in Louisiana which focused on the expanding alternatives to formal processing and incarceration, increasing access to evidence‐based services, and reducing disproportionate minority contact with the juvenile justice system.
 He was the OJJ State Coordinator of their risk/needs assessment implementation, which included policy development, training, and quality improvement.
 Mr. Clement has served on several Children and Youth Planning Boards, numerous juvenile justice committees, and as an auditor for the American Correctional Association (ACA).
 He has assisted multiple juvenile justice agencies throughout the country with their risk/needs assessment and risk-need-responsivity implementation efforts.

 Elizabeth (Beth) Fritz brings nearly 37 years’ experience in the juvenile justice field serving in several capacities, most recently as the Chief Juvenile Probation Officer in Lehigh County, Allentown, PA.
 Ms. Fritz has a B.S in Criminal Justice from Kutztown University and a M.S. in the Administration of Justice from Shippensburg University.
 Ms. Fritz was an integral part of the juvenile justice reform efforts throughout Pennsylvania as a member of the Juvenile Justice System Enhancement Strategy Leadership Team.
-She co-chaired the Chiefs’ Assessment Committee and the Case Plan Committee and is responsible for the guidance around implementation and application of several evidenced- based practices, including risk assessment and case planning, throughout Pennsylvania.
-As a partner of NYSAP, she has assisted in training and coaching jurisdictions on implementation of risk assessments and case planning practices consistent with risk-need-responsivity, including policy development, quality assurance protocols, and the practical application and strategies for sustainability.
+She co-chaired the Chiefs’ and Case Plan Committee and was responsible for the guidance around implementation and application of several evidenced- based practices, including risk assessment and case planning, throughout Pennsylvania.
+As an associate of NYSAP, she has assisted in training and coaching jurisdictions on implementation of risk assessments and case planning practices consistent with risk-need-responsivity, including policy development, quality assurance protocols, and the practical application and strategies for sustainability.

 Karli J. Keator has over 16 years’ experience supporting systems and practice improvement initiatives that improve life opportunities for youth with behavioral health conditions.
 She was formerly the Director of the National Center for Youth Opportunity and Justice and Vice President at Policy Research Associates, Inc. Ms. Keator has a Masters of Public Health from the University at Albany and is a current student at the University of Albany’s School of Social Welfare.
 In all aspects of her work, she invites reflection on the current state of practice through equal inclusion of data and lived experience; facilitates planning and implementation processes that reflect the empirical knowledge of what interventions work, for whom, and under what circumstances; and supports a workforce to skillfully engage with under-resourced, marginalized, and vulnerable communities.
 Ms. Keator’s expertise includes assisting communities with enhancing their service referral networks through critical intervention mapping and/or assets mapping, and with developing or enhancing a behavioral health crisis response continuum for youth.

-Kathleen Kemp is an Assistant Professor (Research) at the Warren Alpert Medical School of Brown University.
-She received her PhD in Clinical Psychology with a specialization in forensic psychology from Drexel University in 2011.
-She has served as the Director of the Rhode Island Family Court Mental Health Clinic for over seven years where she directs the Adolescent Forensic and Addiction Psychology fellowship and Juvenile Justice Behavioral Health internship positions.
-She specializes in the implementation of behavioral health screening and conducting forensic evaluations including juvenile competency and risk assessments with adolescents involved with the juvenile justice system.
-She has received funding from NIMH and NIDA for several studies involving mental health and substance use issues among youth involved in the juvenile justice system.
+Kathleen Kemp is an Associate Professor (Research) at the Warren Alpert Medical School of Brown University.
+She received her PhD in Clinical Psychology with a specialization in forensic psychology from Drexel University in 2011 and completed a forensic psychology postdoctoral fellowship at the University of Virginia Institute of Law, Psychiatry, and Public Policy.
+She has served as the Director of the Rhode Island Family Court Mental Health Clinic for over nine years where she directs the Adolescent Forensic and Addiction Psychology fellowship and Juvenile Justice Behavioral Health internship positions.
+She specializes in the implementation of behavioral health screening in the legal system as well as conducting forensic evaluations including juvenile competency and risk assessments with adolescents involved with the juvenile legal system.
+Her federally funded research focuses on suicide prevention among youth involved in the juvenile justice system including training juvenile legal staff and clinicians in interventions to prevent suicide.
 Dr. Kemp has also consulted with justice and behavioral health partners nationally to conduct critical interventions mapping to collaboratively map local networks, identify areas of need, and find opportunities to drive system-change.

 Christina Riggs Romaine is an Associate Professor of Psychology at Wheaton College, MA and Licensed Clinical Psychologist in Massachusetts with extensive experience in the juvenile justice system.
 She completed her post-doctoral fellowship in Forensic Psychology at the University of Massachusetts Medical School in collaboration with the Department of Youth Services, where she worked as an evaluator, trainer, and service provider in pre- and post-adjudication facilities, before working as a full-time forensic evaluator in the MA Court Clinics.
 Dr. Riggs Romaine studies juvenile’s comprehension of the Miranda warning, juvenile competency to stand trial, juvenile transfer, and risk in juveniles and young adults.
 She has worked with juvenile justice stakeholders across the country on projects ranging from local consultation and technical assistance to system-wide policy development, training and implementation in the areas of juvenile competence to stand trial and risk/needs assessment for dispositional planning.